acang425/acang425.github.io/_tabs/about.md

 **Harbin Institute of Technology, Shenzhen** 2025.7-

-- Wait for Enrollment
+- Waiting for Enrollment
+- Master Degree
+- School of Computer Science and Engineering

 **South China University of Technology** 2021.9-2025.7

-- Master Degree
+- Bachelor Degree
 - School of Software Engineering

 ## Research Directions